Careers360 Logo

 Ex Situ Conservation

 Under this process, the conservation of endangered species is preserved to prevent extinction.
-In this ecosystem, an artificial environment is created depending on the living environment.
-Other examples of ex-situ conservation are zoos, botanical gardens (endangered plants), genetic banks (to preserve seeds of any genetic material), etc.
+Species are conserved outside their natural habitats under controlled conditions.
+Other examples of ex-situ conservation are zoos, botanical gardens, genetic banks, etc.

 Benefits of Ex Situ Conservation